I Veroni Chianti Rùfina Riserva – verticale

 Such a pretty wine.
 An unusually plush year with noticeably more alcohol, deep purple-red.
 Unusual power, more Classico in style, yet it retains balance and finesse which belies the alcohol.
 It’s starting to drink now, and over the next decade, it will continue to improve.
 Loose tea mixed in with red cherry and cranberry scents.
 Sleek, silky tannins reveal a depth of fruit flavours, complexity and minerality.
 It might be the best of these three, but only time will be the judge.
 I’d leave it another five years, though you can drink it now.
 Whether it will have quite the long-term staying power of cooler vintages is, for the moment, unknown.

 Some garnet colour is appearing as the wine ages.
 Perfumed, violets and roses to the fore.
 Opening up now and drinking well.
 A lovely mix of dried and fresh red cherry fruit on the palate with a balsamic undertow and mild spice finish.
 Bright acidity keeps it balanced.
-The tannins have softened, but still a little dusty.
+The tannins have softened, but are still a little dusty.
 Many years left in the tank!

 As for food matching, I kept it simple.
-After a formal tasting, each wine was were enjoyed with Lamb Chops, Rosemary and roasted vegetables.
+After a formal tasting, each wine was enjoyed with Lamb Chops, Rosemary and roasted vegetables.
 The tannin and acidity in the wines were a great foil for the meat while roasted parsnip and sweet potato enhanced the fruit.

 This Riserva is a superb wine that comes highly recommended.
 It will reward you if you keep it or buy mature bottles.
 As a reference point, in my opinion, the I Veroni Riserva is up there with the best Riservas made in Rùfina; namely Bucercihale from Selvapiana and Montesodi from Frescobaldi.
 That’s no mean achievement!